flyCeliac/network_dashboard_charts/README.md

-# Network Financial Dashboard Generator
+# The Network Financial Dashboard Generator

 A web app that lets non-technical staff enter annual financial figures and generate a multi-chart PDF dashboard for board presentations.